Definition of Cash Ratio

 Advantages and Disadvantages

-Advantages and Disadvantages of Cash Ratio are as follows:
+Let’s look at the Advantages and Disadvantages of Cash Ratio below:

 Advantages

 - It helps in the assessment of the cash richness of a company.
-It helps in determining the financial strength of a company in the near term based on its most liquid form of assets, i.e. cash.
-As such, it is clear that the higher the ratio, the more stable is the company.
+It helps determine a company’s financial strength in the near term based on its most liquid assets, i.e. cash.
+As such, it is clear that the higher the ratio, the more stable the company is.

 - It also helps in understanding the growth strategy or prospects of a company.
 A higher value of the ratio indicates that the company holds significant growth potential through mergers and acquisitions.
 On the other hand, a lower value indicates limited growth potential.

-- It is considered to be more conservative and stricter than other liquidity ratios, like the current ratio and quick ratio, because it measures liquidity based on the assets that can be most easily converted into cash – cash and cash equivalents.
+- Investors and analysts consider the cash ratio a more conservative and stricter liquidity ratio than the current and quick ratios.
+This is because the cash ratio measures liquidity based on assets that can be easily converted into cash, specifically cash and cash equivalents.

 Disadvantages

-- There is great ambiguity regarding the instruments that can be considered to a cash equivalent.
+- There is great ambiguity regarding the instruments that can be considered cash equivalents.
 Such confusion can end up giving misleading results.

-- It does not take into account the impact of the crisis on otherwise easily saleable securities.
-Although it only considers the most liquid form of assets, during the crisis, even the cash equivalents are difficult to trade.
+- It does not consider the crisis’s impact on otherwise easily saleable securities.
+Although it only considers the most liquid form of assets, even the cash equivalents are difficult to trade during the crisis.

 - Since it is not practically advisable for a company to maintain such high levels of cash and cash equivalent assets to cover current liabilities, the cash ratio is seldom used in any kind of financial analysis.